 How Do I Apply For A Post-Baccalaureate Certificate?

 When you are ready to apply, visit Cal State Apply to submit the university admission application and pay the $55 nonrefundable application fee online by the application deadline for your program.
 Be sure to indicate in your online application that you are interested in a “Post-baccalaureate Certificate” in order to locate the program in Cal State Apply.
 Be aware that the CSU does not offer application fee waivers for post-baccalaureate certificate applicants.
 CSULB graduates or candidates must reapply to the University under the same conditions and deadlines as all other applicants.
 We will send you a notification by email to acknowledge receipt of your application.

 Please submit one set of official transcripts from each college or university you have attended.
 Only one set of official transcripts is required, and they must be submitted to Enrollment Services.
-Transcripts from U.S. colleges and universities may be submitted electronically to ES-IDPTrans@csulb.edu.
+Official transcripts may be submitted electronically directly from a U.S. college or university to ES-IDPTrans@csulb.edu.
 Official transcripts may also be sent in a sealed envelope to the following address:

 California State University, Long Beach

 Some programs require supplemental applications or information that must be submitted directly to the department.
 Check with the certificate program for specific information on these requirements.

 When Will I Be Notified Of The Admission Decision?